chiliz16/ROP-Workshop/README.md

 # ROP-Workshop
 Slides, exercises, cheatsheet and instructions for my ROP-Workshop (Blackhoodie18)

+ROP stands for Return Oriented Programming, which is a binary exploitation technique that allows you to circumvent certain security mechanisms like a non executable stack.

 You can find the slides of the workshop in the directory slides, and the exercises we worked through in the folder exercises.
 If you want to follow along, it's a good idea to set up this workshop VM:

 Set Up Your Workhop VM
 ======================

-- Download the Ubuntu16.04 ISO http://releases.ubuntu.com/16.04/ (Ubuntu16.04 is mandatory, Ubuntu 18.04 will not work, and other Distros I did not check)
+- Download the Ubuntu16.04 ISO http://releases.ubuntu.com/16.04/ (Ubuntu16.04 is mandatory,
+  Ubuntu 18.04 will not work, and other Distros I did not check)
 - Get started as usual, make sure you have internet connectivity (NAT or Bridged), Guest Extensions and Shared folders are optional but nice to have
 - make your first snapshot (at least if you installed guest extensions), because the following steps could need a reset

 - install pwntools:
   pwntools is a python-module we will use.